David Hentschel, Engineer

 Hot Stamper Pressings of Genesis Available Now

-• The sound is BIG, BOLD and OPEN, breaking free from the grainy and cloudly qualities that screw up the average copy
+• The sound is big, bold and open, breaking free from the compressed and cloudy sound the average copy offers

 It was a thrill to finally hear this album sound great after all these years.
 The cymbals are clean and silky, the vocals are present, the bass has real weight and the overall sound is balanced and natural!
 You’ve got to clean and play a TON of copies to have any hope of finding one that’d come anywhere near this one.